Calculating... until our next FREE Code-Along Session. Secure your spot now

 1. Click Data > Database Modeler.

-Here is what the Database Modeler shows for our customer database sample application.
+Here is what the Database Modeler looks like for our customer database sample application.

 Five’s Database Modeler